Finance

 City Budget

 The City of Port Townsend strives for long-term financial sustainability to enable essential services to be provided without disruption.
 The budget sets the level of spending for all City funds for the entire year.
 Each fund has corresponding revenue sources with restrictions on spending from both state law and City Council policy.
 The City’s annual budget process allows the public to weigh in on the City’s priorities through a series of public hearings and meetings, including the City Council’s decision to levy property tax increases.
 Learn more about the budget process on the Engage PT Budget page and Engage PT Financial Sustainability page.
-Read the City Manager's letter to the Community in the 2024 City Budget, and view highlights of the budget in our 2024 Budget in Brief.
+Read the City Manager's letter to the Community in the 2025 City Budget.

 Fees and Charges